ryanlintott/FrameUp/README.md

 Similar to VStack but `Spacer()` cannot be used and content will always use a fixed size on the vertical axis.

 #### ZStackFULayout
-Similar to ZStack but content will always use a fixed size on both the vertical and horizonal axes.
+Similar to ZStack but content will always use a fixed size on both the vertical and horizontal axes.

 ### AnyFULayout
 A type-erased FrameUp layout can be used to wrap multiple layouts and switch between them with animation.